rivten/rivten.github.io/_posts/2016-11-05-surface_simplification.md

 then, one can show by computing direct derivative along $x$, $y$ and $z$ that minimizing $\bar{v}^\top Q_e \bar{v}$ is equivalent to solving the system

-$$ Ax = f$$
+$$ Av = f$$

 Now, either $A$ is invertible, and we directly have our optimal point $\bar{v}$ at hand.
 If $A$ is not invertible, we can always fall back to some simple, but less precise methods such as chosing $\bar{v} = \left( v_1 + v_2\right) / 2$ for example.

 # Algorithm outline

-We have now defined all the concepts necessary to provide an algorith.
+We have now defined all the concepts necessary to provide an algorithm.
 Indeed, we know how to contract vertices, which one to contract, and what the result of the contraction should be.
-We now need a efficient way to process the mesh.
+We now need an efficient way to process the mesh.
 Garland and Heckbert proposed the following steps.

 1. Compute the quadric matrix $Q$ of each vertex.
 2. Compute the list of all valid pairs of vertices.